Gaspé, Quebec: Economy

+Attractions

 Cross of Gaspé

 In 1934, the Canadian government commissioned the installation of a monolithic granite cross in Gaspé, for the 400th anniversary of the arrival of Jacques Cartier in Gaspé as of July 24, 1534.
 This 32 ft high monolithic cross had been cut from a block of gray granite extracted from the stone quarry of Augustus Dumas, in Rivière-à-Pierre in the Portneuf region, on North Shore of the Saint Lawrence River.
 The Cross of Gaspé weighs more than 42 tons and was transported by two railcars of the Canadian National Railway from Rivière-à-Pierre.
 The cross was carried on a coaster to the Gaspé wharf.
 The cross was erected on its base using a rail system of pulleys and cables, driven by horses.
 The original craftsmen would be listed at the top of the cross.
 This cross is the largest monolithic granite cross crafted in Canada.

 A commemorative plaque located at the foot of the Cross in Gaspé was inaugurated on August 23, 2009, in memory of artisans from Rivière-à-Pierre who extracted and cut the block of granite.
 A replica of the Cross of Gaspé was crafted by Rivière-à-Pierre craftsmen and erected in the heart of the village of Rivière-à-Pierre.
 That granite cross is half the height of the original cross.